-Australian universities are routinely causing traumatic brain injury (TBI) in rats and mice by dropping weights onto their brains in an attempt to replicate the human condition.
+Australian universities are routinely causing traumatic brain injury (TBI) in rats and mice by dropping weights, or via invasive procedures to create fluid in the brain, in an attempt to replicate the human condition.

 In one closed head experiment (1) TBI was delivered to female adult rats using a custom built weight-drop device (figure 1).
 The animal’s head was placed directly under the guide tube and a 250g weight was released from a height of 1m onto the impact location.
 After impact the animal’s body fell 15 cm onto foam.
 Analgesia was then administered but the animals returned to consciousness 5 minutes after the injury.
 TBI was delivered repeatedly at one day intervals.

 The University has recently acknowledged that animals are often not an ideal model for scientific research but HRA holds the view that no animal model truly represents the human condition and therefore results are unreliable.

 Funding was provided to Melinda Fitzgerald by way of a Career Fellowship Grant from the National Health & Medical Research Council (NHMRC) (APP 1087114).

 Closed head impact TBI

 Credit: Repeated mild traumatic brain injury in female rats increases lipid peroxidation in neurons; Nathanael J. Yates · Stephen Lydiard · Brooke Fehily · Gillian Weir · Aaron Chin · Carole A. Bartlett · Jacqueline Alderson, and Melinda Fitzgerald.
 Exp Brain Res DOI 10.1007/s00221-017-4958-8

 Vivisectors at Monash University use the weight drop acceleration method on male Sprague-Dawley rats.